Varsha-Chalasani/CalculatorDesign/multiplication.md

 When : Put in first number, put in star sign, put in second number, press '='.

-Then : Irration number capped to 2 decimal places.
+Then : Irrational number capped to 2 decimal places.
 Multiplied as decimals.
 Result displayed.

 Scenario: Decimal & integer multiplication